January 20, 2022

 What about monoclonal antibodies?
 How do those work?
 And are they effective against COVID-19?

-Under EUA rules, monoclonal antibodies cannot be used in hospitalized patients or patients who require oxygen.
-They can only be used in outpatients with mild to moderate COVID-19 who are at high risk of progression to more severe illness.
+Under EUA rules, mAbs cannot be used in hospitalized patients or patients who require oxygen.
+They can only be used in outpatients with mild to moderate COVID-19 who are at high risk of progression to a more severe illness.

 Is there anything available that can prevent cancer patients from contracting COVID-19?